jborgers/PMD-jPinpoint-rules/docs/JavaCodePerformance.md

 **Observation: A singleton, or more general: an object shared among threads, has a field that is not private.**
 **Problem:** A shared object needs to be thread safe.
 Thread safety of fields cannot be guaranteed if not private: the fields can possibly be modified from other classes.
 **Solution:** Make the fields private and make sure that they are used in a threadsafe way.
+**Note:** Note: fields are excluded when annotated with: @Autowired/@Value/@Inject.
 **Rule name:** AvoidNonPrivateFieldsInSharedObjects

 #### TUTC12